CharlesGueunet/vimmic/README.md

  * C and C++ have a context aware completion.
  * Use a .clang file at the root of your project to indicate some includes or files.
 This file can be the same than the _.syntastic\_cpp\_config_ (see above). (these files will be united)
+ * If the completion doesn't works, you might want to use the DebugVimClang command to show you the reasons the completion fail

 ## Git
  * (Leader g d) show you the diff of the current hunk